 The increase in deferred tax liabilities in the Successor Period is mainly due to the fair valuation of the Company's intangible assets as a result of the Business Combination.
 See Note 2, Acquisitions.
 Management regularly evaluates the recoverability of deferred tax assets and recognizes the tax benefit only if reassessment demonstrates that they are more likely than not realizable.
 At such time, if it is determined that it is more likely than not that the deferred tax assets are realizable, the valuation allowance will be adjusted.
 In assessing the need for a valuation allowance, management considers all available evidence, both positive and negative, including reversals of existing temporary differences; historical levels of income; expectations and risks associated with estimates of future taxable income; and any ongoing tax planning strategies.
-At December 31, 2021, the Company evaluated the realizability of the deferred tax assets and concluded that a valuation allowance of \$20.7 million mostly relating to U.S. foreign tax credit carryovers and non-U.S. net operating loss carryforwards should continue to be recorded.
-At June 30, 2021 the valuation allowance was \$9.1 million mostly relating to U.S. foreign tax credit carryovers and non-U.S. net operating losses and restricted interest carryforwards.
-In the Successor Period, the Company reflected the impact of the Business Combination but did not otherwise adjust the valuation allowance.
-The Company increased the valuation allowance by \$1.6 million, \$0.1 million, and \$10.3 million for the Predecessor Stub Period ended October 19, 2021, and the years ended June 30, 2021, and June 30, 2020, respectively.
+At December 31, 2021, the Company evaluated the realizability of the deferred tax assets and concluded that a valuation allowance of \$20.7 million mostly relating to U.S. foreign tax credit carryovers and non-U.S. net operating losses and restricted interest carryforwards.
+In the Successor Period, the Company reflected the impact of the Business Combination but did not evaluation allowance.
+The Company increased the valuation allowance by \$1.6 million, \$0.1 million, and \$10.3 million for the Predecessor Stub Period ended October 19, 2021, and the years ended June 30, 2020, respectively.